Phsphrus/Argon/README.md

 - This update adds more of a broad reach for people that don't have Python

 ## Contributing and reporting issues ✅

-If you notice an error in the code or if something isn't working right, feel free to open a new issue regarding your problem

-**Contributing**

-Feel free to contribute by forking this repository.

-**Credits go to**

-- @Phsphrus | Main Author
-- @cop6567 | Assistance